sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 ## Examples

-The following example shows using a tiebreaker as an alternative to a tiebreaker to return one of several matches from the Custom type.
+The following example shows using a tiebreaker as an alternative to a capturing group to return one of several matches from the Custom type.

 **Config**